data4development/dataworkbench-cluster/docs/setup.md

 ### IAM & admin

 There is one component in the Mongo configuration to add a cluster role binding authorization.
 For this, the person deploying the configuration needs to have sufficient privileges in the project, for instance by being the owner of the project.

+TODO for API: for local testing with remote storage buckets, you need a key file in JSON to access them.
+This key file can be obtained via Service Accounts.

 ### Namespaces